|

 -

-myth name of an evil spirit who abducts and murders children.
-The name
+myth name of an evil spirit who abducts and devours children, meaning

 means "vampire" in Latin and "fiend" in Arabic.